Classic-integration icon

 • If you did adjust the authorisation, use the amount from the last adjustment.

 For Mastercard, the request made to adjust the pre-authorised amount automatically extends the validity period of the authorisation.
-So, if you have adjusted an authorisation, you don't immediately have to extend its validity.
+So, if you have adjusted an authorisation, you do not immediately have to extend its validity.

 We strongly recommend you to use the asynchronous flow to extend the authorisation.
 Visa only supports the asynchronous flow.